tradecloud/tradecloud-docs-api-v2/forecast/issue.md

 # Issue a new forecast

+## Forecast process

-As buyer you can send a new forecast to your supplier.
+As buyer you can send a new forecast to Tradecloud.

 {% hint style="info" %}
 A forecast cannot be updated.
 Issued forecasts will always be appended to the existing set of forecasts.
 {% endhint %}

-{% hint style="info" %}
+## Endpoint

-Use the [Send Slimstock forecast](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendForecastByBuyerRoute) endpoint to send a forecast to Tradecloud.
+Use the [Send forecast](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendForecastByBuyerRoute) endpoint to send a forecast to Tradecloud.
-{% endhint %}

 {% hint style="info" %}
 When sending a forecast the provided supplier account number will be verified.